whatsavalue3/whatsavalue3.github.io/src/Mods/Definition Types/Block.md

 Default: `0.0`

 ### `light_opacity` ([Integer](../Types.html#Integer))
-The amount of light the block passes trough itself.
+The amount of light the block passes through itself.
 Must be in range from `0` to `255`.

 Default: `0`

 ### `opaque_cube` ([Boolean](../Types.html#Boolean))
-Disables culling of neighbouring faces.
+Toggles culling of neighbouring faces.
 Usually used for transparent blocks like leaves.
-> **Note:** Set to `false` if the block creates holes in blocks.
+> **Note:** Set to `false` if the block creates transparent sides in blocks that are next to it.

 Default: `true`